‘Pester power’ is alive and well

 As this influence grows, the market has become more competitive.

 The Young Australians Survey is the largest continuous survey of this important market, with children recruited from households of existing Roy Morgan Single Source respondents.
-Approximately 2,500 children are surveyed annually.
+Over 2,000 children are surveyed annually.

 Reports are released every six months, enabling savvy marketers to stay abreast of kids’ trends and preferences.